holehouse-lab/PIMMS/README.md

 Martin, E. W.\*, Holehouse, A. S.\*, Grace, C. R., Hughes, A., Pappu, R. V. & Mittag, T. Sequence Determinants of the Conformational Properties of an Intrinsically Disordered Protein Prior to and upon Multisite Phosphorylation.
 J. Am.
 Chem.
 Soc.
 138, 15323–15335 (2016).

-#### This documentation seems a little... hastily put together?
-Yeah...
-There's a pandemic going on, so, you know, we're trying...

- `¯\_(ツ)_/¯ `
+### Is this the final documentation?
+No. We are actively working on a full Sphinx-based readthedocs documentation suite for PIMMS, but for now, this readme file serves as the core PIMMS documentation.

-## Installation
+# Installation

 **NB**: Installation assumes you have set up a correct `conda` environment with Python 3.7 or higher (any 3.7 is fine).
-Using 3.7 is important as there are some language features in 3.7 that we use that were not in earlier versions that PIMMS requires.
+Using 3.7 or higher important as there are some language features in 3.7 that we use that were not in earlier versions that PIMMS requires.
+We recommend using `Python 3.10`.

 If `conda` and `pip` are  new to you, there is a lot of documentation on this online, and I'd suggest taking a look at [this page here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) as a first step.
-Assuming `conda` is set up installation _should_ be easy!
+Assuming `conda` is set up, installation _should_ be easy!

 We have also put together some introductory material [which can be found here]().